NobutakaShimizu/stoc25_slide/slides.md

 </div>

-- The list-decodability is inherited by the tensor code <a href="https://epubs.siam.org/doi/10.1137/090778274" class="cite-reference">[Gopalan, Guruswami, Raghavendra, 2011]</a>.
+- The list-decodability is inherited by the tensor code <a href="https://epubs.siam.org/doi/10.1137/090778274" class="cite-reference">\[Gopalan, Guruswami, Raghavendra, SICOMP'11\]</a>.

 <v-click>